wilfredinni/python-cheatsheet/docs/cheatsheet/lists-and-tuples.md

 # Python Lists

-Lists are are one of the 4 data types in Python used to store collections of data.
+Lists are one of the 4 data types in Python used to store collections of data.

 ```python
 ['John', 'Peter', 'Debora', 'Charles']